telerik/blazor-docs/components/treeview/data-binding/overview.md

 ![](images/treeview-multiple-databindings-result.png)

->note For performance reasons, when using [flat data binding]({%slug components/treeview/data-binding/flat-data%}), all the bindings for all the levels must use the same `IdField` and `ParentIdField`.
+>note For performance reasons, when using [flat data binding]({%slug components/treeview/data-binding/flat-data%}), all the bindings for all the levels must use the same `ParentIdField`.

 ## See Also